“MJ and Mimi, come on! Let’s go! We’re already late!” I called to the other room as I gathered my belongings.

 I laughed, “‘only for a second.’
 Got it.”

 From what I’ve been told so far, the interviews are going well.
 Bashir has been spending days with Michael asking appropriate questions that the world wants to know.
 Had Michael felt a way about it, he’d have told me otherwise.
 I support him in this.
-And if Bashir is good people, there’s absolutely nothing to be worried about.
+And if Bashir is good people, there’s absolutely nothing to be worry about.

 I pulled up to the main residence of the ranch.
 Two black and white cargo vans sat in front alongside a Toyota Solara.
 Must be filming day.
-Michael didn’t say he was interviewing today however; so they must be getting ranch shots.
+Michael didn’t say he was interviewing today, however, so they must be getting ranch shots.